vndly-oss/code-challenge-blackjack/README.md

 ## Development

 - Run `npm install` to install the dependencies.
 - Run `npm start` to open the app for development.
 It uses Parcel.
+(Feel free to use any bundler or dev setup you like)

 ## Requirements